-- > Determined to be unsubstantiated, unfounded, false or malicious, the DSL will consider the appropriate next steps.
-If they consider that the child and/or person who made the allegation is in need of help, or the allegation may have been a cry for help, a referral to children's social care may be appropriate - > Shown to be deliberately invented, or malicious, the school will consider whether any disciplinary action is appropriate against the individual(s) who made it

-Unsubstantiated, unfounded, false or malicious allegations

-If an allegation is:
+• Determined to be unsubstantiated, unfounded, false or malicious, the DSL will consider the appropriate next steps.
+If they consider that the child and/or person who made the allegation is in need of help, or the allegation may have been a cry for help, a referral to children's social care may be appropriate • Shown to be deliberately invented, or malicious, the academy will consider whether any disciplinary action is appropriate against the individual(s) who made it Unsubstantiated, unfounded, false or malicious allegations If an allegation is:

-- > Determined to be unsubstantiated, unfounded, false or malicious, the LADO and case manager will consider the appropriate next steps.
-If they consider that the child and/or person who made the allegation is in need of help, or the allegation may have been a cry for help, a referral to children's social care may be appropriate - > Shown to be deliberately invented, or malicious, the school will consider whether any disciplinary action is appropriate against the individual(s) who made it

-Confidentiality and information sharing

-The school will make every effort to maintain confidentiality and guard against unwanted publicity while an allegation is being investigated or considered.

-The case manager will take advice from the LADO, police and children's social care services, as appropriate, to agree:

-- Who needs to know about the allegation and what information can be shared - How to manage speculation, leaks and gossip, including how to make parents or carers of a child/children involved aware of their obligations with respect to confidentiality - What, if any, information can be reasonably given to the wider community to reduce speculation - · How to manage press interest if, and when, it arises
+• Determined to be unsubstantiated, unfounded, false or malicious, the LADO and case manager will consider the appropriate next steps.
+If they consider that the child and/or person who made the allegation is in need of help, or the allegation may have been a cry for help, a referral to children's social care may be appropriate • Shown to be deliberately invented, or malicious, the academy will consider whether any disciplinary action is appropriate against the individual(s) who made it Confidentiality and information sharing The academy will make every effort to maintain confidentiality and guard against unwanted publicity while an allegation is being investigated or considered.
+The case manager will take advice from the LADO, police and children's social care services, as appropriate, to agree: • Who needs to know about the allegation and what information can be shared • How to manage speculation, leaks and gossip, including how to make parents or carers of a child/children involved aware of their obligations with respect to confidentiality - What, if any, information can be reasonably given to the wider community to reduce speculation - How to manage press interest if, and when, it arises Record-keeping The case manager will maintain clear records about any case where the allegation or concern meets the criteria above and store them on the individual's confidential personnel file for the duration of the case.

-Record-keeping

-The case manager will maintain clear records about any case where the allegation or concern meets the criteria above and store them on the individual's confidential personnel file for the duration of the case.

 The records of any allegation that, following an investigation, is found to be malicious or false will be deleted from the individual's personnel file (unless the individual consents for the records to be retained on the file).

-For all other allegations (which are not found to be malicious or false), the following information will be kept on the file of the individual concerned:

-- A clear and comprehensive summary of the allegation - Details of how the allegation was followed up and resolved - · Notes of any action taken, decisions reached and the outcome - A declaration on whether the information will be referred to in any future reference

-In these cases, the school will provide a copy to the individual, in agreement with children's social care or the police as appropriate.

-Where records contain information about allegations of sexual abuse, we will preserve these for the Independent Inquiry into Child Sexual Abuse (IICSA), for the term of the inquiry.
-We will retain all other records at least until the individual has reached normal pension age, or for 10 years from the date of the allegation if that is longer.
+For all other allegations (which are not found to be malicious or false), the following information will be kept on the file of the individual concerned: - A clear and comprehensive summary of the allegation - Details of how the allegation was followed up and resolved - Notes of any action taken, decisions reached and the outcome - A declaration on whether the information will be referred to in any future reference In these cases, the academy will provide a copy to the individual, in agreement with children's social care or the police as appropriate.
+We will retain all records at least until the accused individual has reached normal pension age, or for 10 years from the date of the allegation if that is longer.
+References When providing employer references, we will:

-References

-When providing employer references, we will:

-- > Not refer to any allegation that has been found to be false, unfounded, unsubstantiated or malicious, or any repeated allegations which have all been found to be false, unfounded, unsubstantiated or malicious - > Include substantiated allegations, provided that the information is factual and does not include opinions

-Learning lessons

-After any cases where the allegations are substantiated, the case manager will review the circumstances of the case with the local authority's designated officer to determine whether there are any improvements that we can make to the school's procedures or practice to help prevent similar events in the future.
+• Not refer to any allegation that has been found to be false, unfounded, unsubstantiated or malicious, or any repeated allegations which have all been found to be false, unfounded, unsubstantiated or malicious Include substantiated allegations, provided that the information is factual and does not include opinions Learning lessons After any cases where the allegations are substantiated, the case manager will review the circumstances of the case with the local authority's designated officer to determine whether there are any improvements that we can make to the academy's procedures or practice to help prevent similar events in the future.
 This will include consideration of (as applicable):